Muskegon Co. inmates training dogs for adoption

 MUSKEGON, Mich. -- Some inmates at one county jail have a few furry friends to keep them company.

-The Muskegon County jail is teaming up with the Muskegon Humane Society to train some of their dogs and get them ready for adoption.
+The EC Brooks Correctional Facility is teaming up with the Muskegon Humane Society to train some of their dogs and get them ready for adoption.

 Eight dogs were delivered to the facility Monday and eight inmates were selected as handlers.